-So, Now you are wondering what is wrong with the engine?
-All you need now is some OBD1 trouble code information to steer you in the right direction.
+Now, you are wondering, what is wrong with the engine?
+So, all you need now is some OBD1 trouble code information; to steer you in the right direction.

-So, Here’s how you can learn what you’re OBD1 Electronic Control Unit (ECU) is trying to tell you.
-Consequently, The (ECU) loves to talk in code.
-So, The only problem now, is trying to decipher it.
+Consequently, here’s how you can learn what you’re; OBD1 Electronic Control Unit (ECU) is trying to tell you.
+So, the (ECU) loves to talk in code.
+But, the only problem now, is trying to decipher it.

-Consequently, A steady light on means the problem is not very serious.
-Continue driving with caution if you don’t notice any performance issues, the car doesn’t overheat, the oil light is off.
+So, a steady light on means, the problem is not very serious.
+As a result, continue driving with caution; if you don’t notice any performance issues, the car doesn’t overheat, the oil light is off.

-So, A flashing or blinking honda check engine light means there is a serious engine misfire.
+So, A flashing or blinking Honda check engine light means, there is a serious engine misfire.
 Typically the car will shake and you will notice poor throttle response.
-Above all, You should not drive your honda if the check engine light is flashing.
-Finally, Driving a car with a misfire will damage your catalytic converter and cause the engine to overheat.
+Above all, you should not drive your Honda, if the check engine light is flashing.
+Because, driving a car with a misfire; will damage your catalytic converter and cause the engine to overheat.

 Learn About Some Honda OBD1 Codes And Help To Interpret Them:

-Now Replacing The (LED) Is A “Flashing Check Engine Light”.
+As a result, The (LED) Has Been Replaced With A, “Flashing Check Engine Light”.

-As a result, Making it way easier to pull the OBD1 trouble codes.
-Locate the factory diagnostic plug next to the (ECU) for the Integra and Civic.
-Consequently, You’ll find this plug in the passenger side footwell, underneath the far right hand side of the glove box.
+As a result, making it way easier, to pull the OBD1 trouble codes.
+Firstly, locate the factory diagnostic plug, next to the (ECU) for the Integra and Civic.
+Consequently, You will find this plug in the passenger side footwell; underneath the far right hand side of the glove box.

-Hence, Jump these two wires together with a paperclip and turn your key to the ON position.
-So, Now you have done the easy work.
-But, Now is the tricky part.
-Learning to read the OBD1 Trouble Code Information.
+Jump these two wires together with a paperclip and turn your key to the ON position.
+So, you have done the easy work.
+But, now is the tricky part.
+Learning to read, the OBD1 Trouble Code Information.

-Consequently, When the car is in the ON position, the check engine light emits two different flashes:
+So, when the key is in the ON position, the check engine light, emits two different flashes: